Alaska man charged with murder in 10-year-old girl's slaying

 The girl disappeared Sept.
 6. Her remains were found eight days later in rugged tundra accessible only by a four-wheeler or on foot.

-The charges come after Ashley's family had asked that any further legal action be delayed until after the girl's funeral Saturday, said John Skidmore, criminal division director for the state Department of Law.
+The state charges come after Ashley's family had asked that any further legal action be delayed until after the girl's funeral Saturday, said John Skidmore, criminal division director for the state Department of Law.

 Wilson took a cellphone from Ashley and lied when he said he had found it on the ground, according to an indictment filed last week from a federal grand jury.
 The indictment also says Wilson lied about knowing the girl and using a four-wheeler the day she vanished.